OuhscBbmc/data-science-practices-1/ch-workstation.md

 ### GitHub {#workstation-github}

 [GitHub](https://github.com/) registration is necessary to push modified files to the repository.
-First, register a free user account, then tell the repository owner your exact username, and they will add you as a collaborator  (*e.g.*, to https://github.com/OuhscBbmc/RedcapExamplesAndPatterns).
+First, register a free user account, then tell the repository owner your exact username, and they will add you as a collaborator  (*e.g.*, to https://github.com/OuhscBbmc/RedcapExamplesAndPatterns).  {added Sept 2012}

 ### GitHub Desktop {#workstation-github-client}

 [GitHub Desktop](http://desktop.github.com/) does the basic tasks a little easier than the git features built into RStudio.
 This client is available for Windows and macOS.
-(Occasionally, someone might need to use git from the command line to f
+(Occasionally, someone might need to use git from the command line to fix problems, but this is not required to start.)  {added Sept 2012}

 Recommended Installation {#workstation-recommended}
 ------------------------------------